Church Music and Copyright

-This page has basic information about copyright as it relates to LDS music.
+This page has basic information about copyright as it relates to Latter-day Saint music.
 Here are the main points covered:

 The Church copyrights music and other materials to legally protect itself from those who would degrade the Church, and to compensate those who produced the music.
 While the Church encourages people to serve and give freely, it also stands by the scriptural principle that the laborer is worthy of his hire.
 Producing music takes time and effort and is a way for those involved to provide for themselves and their families.